janheindejong/howtos/spark-on-windows.md

     - `%SPARK_HOME%\bin\pyspark`
     - `spark.range(1, 100).collect()`

 You can now create a new virtual environment, and install PySpark there.
-It will be used for code inspection by your IDE, but due to the environment variables we've set, the configuration and JARs from your global installation will be used.
+This will allow you to use your IDE's code inspection functionality, and to run a driver process.
+However, due to the environment variables that have been set, the system-wide installation of Spark will be used in local mode.

 To configure Spark, create a file `%SPARK_HOME\conf\spark-defaults.conf` and add the following: